AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 ### Resetting a Live Copy Page {#resetting-a-live-copy-page}

-You can reset a Live Copy page in order to:
+You can reset a Live Copy page to do the following:

 * Remove all inheritance cancellations and
 * Return the page to the same state as the source page.